 The Company's sales generally involve a single performance obligation to deliver goods pursuant to customer purchase orders.
 Prices for our products are based on published price lists and customer agreements.
 The Company has determined that the performance obligations are satisfied at a point in time when the Company completes delivery per the customer contract.
 The majority of sales are free on board ("FOB") destination where the destination is specified per the customer contract and may include delivering the furniture into the classroom, school site or warehouse.
 Sales of furniture that are sold FOB factory are typically made to resellers of our product who in turn provide logistics to the ultimate customer.
 Once a product has been delivered per the shipping terms, the customer is able to direct the use of, and obtain substantially all of the remaining benefits from, the asset.
-The Company has a present right to payment at that time, the customer has legal title to the asset, the Company has transferred physical possession of the asset, and the customer has significant risks and rewards of ownership of the asset.
+The Company considers control to have transferred upon shipment or delivery in accordance with shipping terms because the Company has a present right to payment at that time, the customer has legal title to the asset, the Company has transferred physical possession of the asset, and the customer has significant risks and rewards of ownership of the asset.